korvemaa/korvemaa.github.io/src/content/project/motorsport/deputy4.md

 ---
 title:  "Deputy 4hr | Round 4"
-description: "Wanted to put this somewhere on my website cause I thought it was cool"
+description: "Wanted to put this somewhere on my website cause I thought it was cool."
 group: "Motorsport"
 date: "May 2025"
 thumbnail: "./images/deputy4/thumbnail.webp"